Table of Contents:

 YouTube receives numerous takedown requests based on copyright claims.
 Therefore, the platform implemented a system called Content ID.
 Copyright owners can use this system to identify and manage their content on YouTube.

 Videos uploaded on the platform are scanned against a database of files that have been submitted by content owners as a reference.

 If the system detects content in an uploaded video that has been previously submitted by a copyright owner, YouTube gives the owner three options:

 According to YouTube’s chief business officer Robert Kyncl, in more than 90% of Content ID cases, copyright holders choose to leave the content uploaded to collect revenue from it.

-At Red Points, our Social Video Growth services can help you protect your video identity and boost your profits on platforms like YouTube or Facebook by automating the full process of detection and removal.
+At Red Points, our YouTube growth services can help you protect your video identity and boost your profits on platforms like YouTube or Facebook by automating the full process of detection and removal.
 If you are seeking to protect your content, identity or product with an automated solution, request a demo now to see how it works for you.